atharvakadlag/excalisave/README.md

   - Load the Add-on via `about:debugging` as temporary Add-on.
   - Choose the `manifest.json` file in the extracted directory
-  - ⚠️ Make sure to accept the permission for the extension to work properly.
+  - ⚠️ Ensure that you grant the necessary permissions for the extension to function correctly

 - ### Opera